 4.4.3.1.
-Web Host reseller partner
+Reseller partner

-Issued Subscriber QWACs applied for through a Web Host Reseller Partner on behalf of the Subscriber are emailed to the administrator contact of the Web Host Reseller Partner account.
-For Web Host Reseller Partners using the "auto-apply" interface, Web Host Resellers have the added option of collecting an issued certificate from a Web Host Reseller account specific URL.
+Issued Subscriber QWACs applied for through a Reseller Partner (i.e., Web Host Reseller Partner) on behalf of the Subscriber are emailed to the administrator contact of the Web Host Reseller Partner account.
+For Reseller Partners using the "auto-apply" interface, Resellers have the added option of collecting an issued certificate from a Reseller account specific URL.